nvoxland/jar-download-action/README.md

 The `jar-download` action allows you to easily download Java jar files in GitHub Actions -- including dependencies!

 While Maven Central and other repositories do allow simple `curl` or `wget` downloads, it's up to you to manage the sometimes-complex URL.
-Plus, most jars rely on other jars to also be downloaded and included which leads to an overly complex game of "what else do I have to download?"
+Plus, jars often rely on other jars leads to an overly complex game of "what else do I have to download?" a.k.a "wget-a-mole"

-This action allows you to simply specify the "coordinates" of the library you need to download, and through the magic of metadata
-it will download everything you need.
+This action allows you to simply specify the "coordinates" of the library, and it will download everything you need.

 ## Finding Coordinates